Actifio/AGMPowerCLI/UsageExamples.md

 143112195179,2110151
 143112190000,2110122
 ```
-When you run  ```New-AGMLibVMwareVMDiscovery``` you have to specify vmtag, Vcenter credentials (Username and Password), sltid/sltname, slpid/slpname and one of these two choices:
+When you run  ```New-AGMLibVMwareVMDiscovery``` you have to specify vmtag, VCenter credentials (Username and Password), sltid/sltname, slpid/slpname and one of these two choices:
 * ```-nobackup```  This will add all new VMware VM's it finds without protecting them
 * ```-backup```  This will add all new VMware VM's it finds and for each VM it will apply specified sltid/sltname and slpid/slpname